jython/devguide/pullrequest.rst

 all!
 It is helpful to just test the pull request and/or play around with the code and leave comments in the pull request or issue tracker.

-1. If you have not already done so, get a copy of the CPython repository by following the :ref:`setup guide <setup>`, build it and run the tests.
+1. If you have not already done so, get a copy of the Jython repository by following the :ref:`setup guide <setup>`, build it and run the tests.

 2. Check the bug tracker to see what steps are necessary to reproduce